 I had never asked my parents before that hometown tour where their warnings came from, what life experience had hardened hope into their worldview, what their childhood stories were.
 But like so much of what immigrant parents communicate about before and after they left home, it transcended the fragments of a learned language.

 In the streets of Hong Kong, I found the ghosts of my own story in the former school my grandpa founded that was no longer there.
 I tasted memories in the packets of beef jerky and boxes of egg tarts I wandered the city to find.
-And I felt oxygen begin to percolate beyond the callus formed from years of guarding my own skin.
+And I felt oxygen begin to percolate beyond the callus of my outer layer formed from years of guarding my own skin.

-I unearthed the meaning for my mom in that multiple choice test.
+I unearthed the meaning in what filling out that multiple choice test meant for my mom.
 It wasn’t about belonging in a new place, but preserving what is brought in the blood flow, foraging to find what we lose when we migrate.

 History, I’ve learned, is not an account of what happened, but the stories we tell about what happened that survive the fugue of time.
 The truth of what we carried in hand is usually much more complicated.
 A real history requires telling the truth over and over again so that stoic minds can better understand what our bodies had already known.

-While the exploration of epigenetics traces the space between scars of generational experience—malignant traumas expressed in the silent echoes of our DNA—it's also important to not lose our will to negotiate new terms of our existence every day.
+While the exploration of epigenetics traces the space between scars of generational experience that may be passed on to our children or grandchildren that shape behaviors rooted in their very cells—malignant traumas expressed in the silent echoes of our DNA—it's also important to not lose our will to negotiate new terms of our existence every day.
 "It's so easy for a small yellow child to vanish.
-The hard work, the real work that requires innovation, is to be known," Ocean Vuong said in a PBS interview about On Earth We're Briefly Gorgeous.
+The hard work, the real work that requires innovation, is to be known," said Ocean Vuong in a PBS interview about On Earth We're Briefly Gorgeous.

 I measure hope in the knowledge that we have been freed up from the confining space of seeing ourselves through the lens of white folks.
 They are no longer in possession of our biographies.
 We tell our own stories, deprogramming and reprogramming ourselves to alter the bloodwork in our veins, for ourselves and everyone who will come after us in the worlds we build every day.
 The rebellion for a future's better past starts with a shift of power from within: